farisbegic/toy-valley-client/README.md

 ## Overview
-ToyValley is a web application which has a goal to recycle as many toys as possible by enabling parents to exchange toys their kids are not using anymore between each other.
-Every person is able to create a profile where one can upload all the toys for the exchange.
-Other people can view the toys and make exchange requests using the toys from their profile.
-The application contains quick filters useful to the users such as most popular categories and most popular cities.
+ToyValley is a web application that aims to recycle as many toys as possible by allowing parents to trade toys that their children are no longer using.
+Each person can create a profile and submit all of their toys for the exchange.
+Other people can look at the toys and make swap requests using their profile.
+Users will find easy filters such as most popular categories and most popular cities on the application.

 This repository contains frontend implementation, which is deployed to [Heroku](https://toy-valley.netlify.app/)